MultipedRobotics/pyxl320/README.rst

 .. image:: https://raw.githubusercontent.com/walchko/pyxl320/master/pics/green.jpg
 	:align: center

+The ``\bin`` directory has a number of useful programs to set servo position or ID number.
+Just run the command with the ``--help`` flag to see how to use it.

 A simple example to turn the servo and turn the LED to green:

 .. code-block:: python